5 ways co-ops improve economic growth

-For groups or communities looking to take economic development, wealth and employment creation into their own hands, co-ops are a good option.
+Groups or communities looking to take wealth and employment creation into their own hands should know that co-ops improve economic growth.

-Often created and owned by the people benefitting from them, co-operative businesses can address specific local challenges and opportunities.
+Often created and owned by the people benefitting from them, co-ops improve economic growth by addressing specific local challenges and opportunities.
 Plus, the versatility and unique benefits of the model mean it’s a good idea to make considering a co-op a part of the economic development toolbox in rural and remote communities.

 Here are five ways the co-op model is a great fit for promoting economic growth in rural and remote communities.